livelybug/prompts-collection/rules/system-prompt/general-instructions.md

 * Please think deeply and think twice.

 ## Clarification Phase
-Before producing your main answer, perform a Clarification Phase if any part of my request is ambiguous, underspecified, or open to interpretation.
+Before producing your main answer, perform a Clarification Phase if any part of my request is ambiguous or missing clarifications.

 ---

 ### Clarification Rules